-- 1. Verify the following before troubleshooting the three-way valve: - The control thermostat is calling for heat - The interlock switch is depressed - The overflow bottle is adequately filled - The high-limit thermostats are not tripped - The fuses on the relay board are functional - 2.
+- Verify the following before troubleshooting the three-way valve: - The ETS module is calling for heat - The interlock switch is depressed - The overflow bottle is adequately filled - · The high-limit thermostats are not tripped - There are no faults on the LCD screen/control panel - 2.
 Verify that the heating zone is operating properly by checking the hoses to see if they are hot to the touch when a heating zone is calling for heat. - 3.
-Locate the relay control board and ensure that both the heating zone status (D6) and the pump status (D3) indicator lights are illuminated. - Verify that the line on the valve display window is vertical when interior heat is being called for.
-If this is not occurring, check the LTCO thermostat for functionality (reference Page 22). - Verify that the line on the valve display window is horizontal when hot water is being requested.
-This is known as "stir" mode. - 4.
-Ensure that the modes change between interior heat (vertical) and hot water (horizontal), and verify that it matches the relay control board lights.
-D6 should illuminate while the sight glass is vertical.
+Locate the LCD screen.
+Navigate to the TESTING page (Figure 46). - Tap NEXT, and then select THREE-WAY VALVE.
+The three-way valve should begin to actuate.
+This can be heard outside the cabinet. - 4.
+If the three-way valve actuates, activate the burner/ electric and allow the heater to heat to temperature. - Open a hot water faucet and grab the hose highlighted green as shown below.
+While hot water is running, it should be hot to the touch.